INTERMAGNET/IMBOT/documentation/README_install.md

 5. Full testmode:
-   Running for all observatories -> notification only for IMBOT manager (to be used for major test runs) e.g. one-second test run
+   Running for all observatories -> notification only for IMBOT manager (to be used for major test runs) e.g. one-second test run OBSTESTLIST="ABC,BCD,CBA"
+   OBSLIST=""
+   -> Full reports only send to ABC,BCD,CBA ; OBSTESTLIST should not be empty

 6. Selected productive mode:
    specific obs list -> referee, submitter, manager mail